ibm-watson-embedded-business-assistant/eba-example-agents/docs/lab/assets/Frontend.md

 ## Front End Assets

 ### Overview
 EBA UI is implemented using React.js as the foundation library.
 Official React.js documentation can be found [here](https://reactjs.org/docs).
 All data snippets you can see in the conversation, content or graph areas are implemented using corresponding React.js components.
-You are welcome to utilize a few native [ui components](./UIComponents.md) during the course of development.

 We use auto discovery for data visualization components: give your component a name following the following convention: `<concept namespace>_<concept name><suffix>` where suffix can be one of: